MarkStrickland562/SuperGalacticAgeCalculator/README.md

 ## Description
 A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet.
-This application will determine a user's age based on a planet's solar years including the planets Mercury, Venus, Mars and Jupiter.
+This application will determine a user's age based on a planet's solar years including the planets Mercury, Venus, Mars, Jupiter and Saturn.
 The application will also calculate how many years a user has left on each planet based on average life expectancy.
 ## Known Bugs

 * No known bugs.